Audit Logging

 PaletteAI CLI

-The paletteai CLI is a command-line tool for authoring and testing Definitions, inspecting Workload statuses, and importing profile bundles downloaded from PaletteAI Studio.
+The paletteai CLI is a command-line tool for authoring and testing Definitions, inspecting Workload statuses, importing profile bundles downloaded from PaletteAI Studio, and building air-gapped mirror bundles.
 The CLI is useful for local development, CI/CD pipelines, and automation workflows.

 Set Up EKS Environment